ButterYum — a tasty little food blog

 Ingredients

-• 1 medium red onion (about 5 ounces), halved and thinly sliced (1/8-inch slices)
+• 1 medium red onion (about 5 ounces, by weight), halved and thinly sliced (1/8-inch slices)

 • 1/2 cup water